JamesMGreene/currentExecutingScript/README.md

 _**EXPERIMENTAL!!!**_

-To get the farthest (most shallow) scripts for the current call stack:
+To get the farthest (most shallow) script for the current call stack:

 ```js
 var scriptEl = currentExecutingScript.far();
 ```

 **IMPORTANT:** Note that the accuracy of this may be limited by the allowed stack depth of each browser.
 For example, Chrome defaults to collecting a maximum of the 10 nearest frames but [can be configured to collect more](https://code.google.com/p/v8-wiki/wiki/JavaScriptStackTraceApi) (see `Error.stackTraceLimit` and `--stack-trace-limit`).
+This library will automatically configure it to `Infinity` on your behalf.

 ### Origin

 _**EXPERIMENTAL!!!**_

-To get the script _or attribute node_ (e.g. `onclick`) responsible for creating the current call stack:
+To get the script _or attribute node_ (e.g. `onclick`) responsible for initiating the current call stack:

 ```js
 var scriptElOrAttrNode = currentExecutingScript.origin();
 ```

+In most situations, the result of `.origin()` will commonly match the result of `.far()` unless the current call stack was initiated by something other than a `script` element (e.g. an `onclick` attribute node).

 **IMPORTANT:** Note that the accuracy of this may be limited by the allowed stack depth of each browser.
 For example, Chrome defaults to collecting a maximum of the 10 nearest frames but [can be configured to collect more](https://code.google.com/p/v8-wiki/wiki/JavaScriptStackTraceApi) (see `Error.stackTraceLimit` and `--stack-trace-limit`).
+This library will automatically configure it to `Infinity` on your behalf.

+## Configuration

+### `skipStackDepth`

+The stack depth to skip over when analyzing call stack frames (defaults to `1`, to ensure it skips over its own functions).